evanezcent/Go-Training/README.md

 # Go-Training

-Training for develop RESTful API using Golang
+Training to develop RESTfull API using Golang and MySQL